qawemlilo/node-blogger/README.md

 ## Routing
-The `routes.js` file contains connect middleware for handling http requests.
+The `routes.js` file contains the connect middleware for handling http requests.

 ## Commands
 `newpost` (bin/newpost) - the newpost command creates the markdown file that will contain the new post.
 It also log the new post in `posts.json`, our pseudo-database.